smartdevicelink/sdl_evolution/proposals/nnnn-app-services.md

 #### Voice Assistant
 A voice assistant service is defined as a service that is currently acting as the voice assistant provider.
-This provider needs to be flushed out with a lot of extra details as it's functionality is far reaching.
+This provider needs to be flushed out with a lot of extra details as its functionality is far reaching.

 ```xml